stephanieesamperio/project-1/README.md

 Abrea Jyles' hypothesis: I hypothesis that people in the Northern regions will purchase more sweaters than people in Southern regions.
 Update:

-Melissa Mosby's hypothesis: Purchases over $50 always are shipped via 2 day shipping.
+Melissa Mosby's hypothesis: Purchases over $50 always are shipped via express shipping.
 Update: GitHub branch created.
 Statisical anaylsis is almost complete.

 Stephanie Samperio hypothesis: 2/3 states will be west coast.